nasa/ow_simulator/ow_regolith/README.md

 ### ROS Service

-ROS Service support for this node is still to come...
+ROS services are not supported by this package at this time.

 ## Generating Custom Regolith Models